Naengmyeon: In popular culture

-In the South Korean variety show Infinite Challenge, Park Myeong-su and Jessica, a former member of Girls' Generation, performed the song "Naengmyeon" which was named after the food.
+In the South Korean variety show Infinite Challenge, Park Myeong-su and Jessica Jung, a former member of Girls' Generation, performed the song "Naengmyeon" which was named after the food.
 The song became a hit and received wide acclaim.

 In politics

 During the first summit between North and South Korean leaders Kim Jong Un and Moon Jae-in, Kim presented Moon with Pyongyang-style raengmyŏn as a gift.